 Substring.
 In Python we use slice syntax to get parts of existing strings—we can extract words from strings.
 We specify starts and ends.

-Some hints.
 With indexes and slices, we have one, two or three parts.
 We use a start index and an end index.
 The final value is a step—an amount to skip between.

 Info The item access, s[n], requires only one number.
 This is an index access.
 It can be thought of as a 1-element slice.